Key Concepts

 This defines four steps in the experiment.
 Each step has a word

-property that is displayed to the user.
-This is incomplete though because it doesn't actually show the word to the user.
-We'd like to step through these steps each time the user presses the spacebar.
+property.
+This is incomplete, however, because it doesn't actually show the word to the user.
+We want to advance through these steps each time the user presses the spacebar.

 <script setup>